-Last but not least, CPR training is a must for any child care worker.
+Last but not least, CPR training is an essential child care skill.
 It’s so important to be prepared and practiced for any dangerous situation that could arise.
 These certifications need to be renewed, so be sure your staff members are up to date on their CPR training.

 Side note: Always make sure your teachers have access to the poison control number.
 The national number is 800-222-1222.
 They will connect you to your local office in an emergency situation.

 4. Patience and Adaptability

-Parents know better than anyone, kids can test your patience.
+Parents know better than anyone that kids can test your patience.
 Some days, they aren’t their best little selves simply because they didn’t get enough sleep.
 Other days, they’re rays of metaphorical sunshine.
 Regardless of the kids’ moods on any given day, a patient, adaptable child care worker can handle both sides in their classroom with grace.
 Of course, it’s not always easy to know if a candidate is patient and adaptable in real life.
 So, why not put it to the test?
 Try a role-play situation in your interview, or explain a difficult scenario and ask them how they would handle it.

 5. Clear Communication

 Kids need clear direction and structure to thrive.
 A big part of creating that kind of positive environment is to have a teacher in the classroom who knows how to communicate effectively.
 A resume can’t necessarily show how well someone communicates in person.
 As an employer, it will be important to meet with several candidates in person –– or these days, on video conference –– to get a picture of how they communicate.

 The other important piece of communication is parent-to-teacher.
 Parents want to stay informed and involved in how their kids are doing at school.
 They will greatly appreciate it if their child’s teachers are in consistent communication with them.
-With the right parent engagement app, you can build stronger connections with the families your business serves.
+With the right family engagement app, you can build stronger connections with the families your business serves.